 If you have big dreams for the future, that is a great start.
 Ambition and a strong work ethic are critical for success in any business scenario, but even more so when you are a franchise owner.
 That’s why it is so important to ask all the right questions of yourself and others before diving in.
 You may want to contact a few franchise owners in your area to learn more about their experience.
 Without being too intrusive, let them know that you are considering purchasing a franchise and would like to know if their experience as an owner was everything they expected.
 Are they happy with their success, disappointed in the reality or surprised at their return on their investment?
 You’ll find that most franchise owners will be more than happy to take a few moments out of their busy day to talk with you.
 They may even be interested in mentoring you or even investing in your franchise, so don’t be afraid to reach out.

 After you have gotten some solid answers to the questions you have, take some time to really take a close look at your finances.
 Do you have the liquid assets you need to even get your foot in the door?
 Are you ready to commit 100% of your life to making your franchise a lasting success?
 Is the projected ROI worth the investment of time and resources?
 You may want to consider a small franchise where the overhead and stakes aren’t quite as high.
 Remember, this is a business venture that requires you to go all in with your time, money and energy to succeed.
 If you don’t have that level of commitment, this adventure in franchise ownership may be over before it even begins.
 Make the smartest decision for you.
-If you need some help getting the capital to get started, find out how a business loan could work for you today.
+If you need some help getting the capital to get started, find out how business funding could work for you today.